 While the resale market is usually bloated with coveted sneakers going for far more than their original retail price, that doesn’t mean you can’t find good deals.
 Though it might take a bit of digging, if you know what to look for, you can even cop sneakers for less than their MSRP.

 Most notably, resale platforms such as Stadium Goods and StockX offer a suprising number of sneakers for under retail price, from recent drops to classic models.
-For starters, Off-White’s running-focused collection comprising the Nike Waffle Racer dropped in December for $150 is now available on GOAT for $130 — a rarity for Virgil Abloh designs.
+For starters, three of Kanye West’s ever-popular YEEZY adidas collaborations are available for slightly under retail — a good come up for anyone looking to get started in the sneaker game.